M.O: Line-up changes

 After a quiet 18 months, including the departure of Connolly, the group made a comeback with their new single "Bad Vibe", featuring Lotto Boyzz and Mr Eazi.
 It peaked at number 18 on the UK Singles Chart.

 During 2020, founding member Nadine Samuels left the group.

 Final single and split

 In October 2021, M.O released their first single since the COVID-19 pandemic, "U No" with producer collective Jodapac and British rapper French the Kid.

-In September 2022, group member Chanal Benjilali revealed via an Instagram Q&A that the group had been inactive for a while after the release of "U No" and that it was unlikely that fans could expect new music anytime soon.